ykperdgn/mindversedaily/src/content/blog/health/2025-07-02-the-rise-of-ai-powered-fitness.en.md

 ---
-title: "The Rise of AI-Powered Fitness"
+title: "In 2023, researchers from Stanford University introduced AI-powered fitness coac"
-description: "Discover cutting-edge research and insights from MindVerse Daily in the health category"
+description: "Discover the latest research and insights in health category on MindVerse Daily."
 pubDate: 2025-07-02
-category: "health"
+category: health
 tags: []
 ---